amoschoomy/EmulatedCovidTestSystem/DesignRationale.md

 Any changes inside any of the classes inside these packages will also affect all of the other classes inside the packages but no other packages shall be affected.

-The reason this principle is adhered to is because as programmers, maintainbility is the key to good code practices and we want to ensure that changes or refactoring that occurs in those packages are closed only to that packages being modified.
+The reason this principle is adhered to is because as programmers, maintainability is the key to good code practices and we want to ensure that changes or refactoring that occurs in those packages are closed only to that packages being modified.
 This would allow simplification in our tasks if we have to change the classes inside these packages without worrying about other packages.
 Had we not adhered to this principle, each small change would need to be revalidated in every other packgages to avoid any breaking changes.